ordina-jworks/ordina-jworks.github.io/_posts/2017-06-06-Spring-IO-2017-The-Spring-ecosystem.md

 Spring Cloud Data Flow used to be know as Spring XD and is part of Spring Cloud.
 It's an updated and revised toolkit for cloud-native message-driven microservices.
-The change was made by Pivotal Software after their experience with Spring Boot.
+The change was made by The Spring Team after their experience with Spring Boot.
 Spring Cloud Data Flow is suitable for processing, analyzing and predicting data.
 Through streaming it can consume data from an HTTP endpoint and writes the payloads to a database of your choice.
 It also manages to scale the data pipelines to your liking without any interruptions.